rwaldron/tc39-notes/es7/2016-07/jul-28.md

 DD: I'd like the committee's feedback on the full spec, which is now much smaller due to fewer modifications to promises, etc.

-DD: Some more ideas on making Promsies more ergonomic: Make cancellation easy in async functions.
+DD: Some more ideas on making Promises more ergonomic: Make cancellation easy in async functions.

 More Ideas...